 [Summary of the course] This course introduces unit operations used in reaction and separation processes in standard chemical processing plants.

-[Aim of the course] The aim of this course is to acquire basic knowledge about unit operations which is essential to understanding how chemical processes are structured, designed, and operated.
-For students at the other graduate majors, this course provides an opportunity to learn about researches in the field of Chemical Engineering.
+[Aim of the course] The aim of this course is to acquire basic knowledge about unit operations which is essential for understanding how chemical processes are structured, designed, and operated.
+For students at the other graduate majors, this course provides an opportunity to learn about the field of Chemical Engineering.

 By taking this course, the students will be able to :